About Tableau Pulse

 Create an advanced data source goal

 The advanced editor lets you create data source goals using the familiar Tableau viz authoring environment.
 You can use the advanced editor to create goals based on calculated fields.
-For more information, see Configure data source goals.
+For more information, see Configure data source goals and thresholds.

 Added in January 2025